 Do not put yourself and others at risk by hiking outside the season, or by not being properly prepared and equipped.
 Every year there are tourists who are rescued by local volunteers.

-Always have a topographical map (in at least scale 1:100.000) and compass (and even a GPS).
+Always have a topographical map (at least in scale 1:100.000) and compass (and even a GPS).
 In Norway, even if a trail is marked, it can be difficult to see it, and a map and compass enables you to orientate.
-Be especially aware of fog in Hardangervidda, which is not a problem in lower areas.
+Be especially aware of fog in the Hardangervidda, which is not a problem in lower areas.

-Buy hiking maps at the local tourist offices, or order a map online, or by e-mailing the Norwegian Trekking Association at email@example.com.You can also print you own topographical map (for free) in scale 1:25.000 or 1:50.000 by using an online map tool.
+Buy hiking maps at the local tourist offices, or order a map online at kartbutikken, or by e-mailing the Norwegian Trekking Association at firstname.lastname@example.org.
+You can also print you own topographical map (for free) in scale 1:25.000 or 1:50.000 by using an online map tool.
 The quality of hiking maps for sale is much better, as the paper quality is weather proof.
 The maps for sale contain more relevant information about marked trails, estimated time for the marked trails, mountain lodges etc.

 Distances in the wilderness are given in time, NOT kilometers.
 Norwegian standard walking time is a fast pace.
 You will find this information given in hours in tour descriptions and in hiking maps.
 You need to add time to the standard walking time, and also add time for breaks.
-Which means that an 6 hour hike is really a full day's hike.
+Which means that a 6 hour hike is really a full day's hike.
 An 8 hour hike is long day’s hike.
-Be aware of height differences; 4 km in even landscape is very different in 4 km with an ascent of 1,000 meters!
-Downhill is just as demanding as uphill, especially if you carry a heavy back pack.
+Be aware of elevation differences; 4 km in a flat landscape is very different from 4 km with an ascent of 1,000 meters!
+Downhill is just as demanding as uphill, especially if you carry a heavy backpack.